Claudia has lived in Northwest Pennsylvania for over 10 years and enjoys visiting Pittsburgh as often as possible.

 When we first moved to the area we had out-of-town guests visit over Labor Day weekend and decided to go to the city.
-We couldn't believe, most of the city was shut down and there was a huge parade downtown.
-Streets were closed, traffic was crazy, and we ended up cancelling our plans and heading to a nearby park for a relaxing walk.
+We couldn't believe it—most of the city was shut down and there was a huge parade downtown.
+The streets were closed, traffic was crazy, and we ended up canceling our plans and heading to a nearby park for a relaxing walk.

 Check the calendar of events before you reserve your hotel.
 Of course, if you are coming to the city for a big event, then plan accordingly.